 - Psychosocial stress

 The premonitory phase precedes a headache with hours or days.
-The symptoms include fatigue, pallor, yawing, irritability, social withdrawal, sensitivity to light or sound, neck stiffness, increased appetite and abnormal bowel habits.
+The symptoms include fatigue, pallor, yawing, irritability, social withdrawal, sensitivity to light or sound, neck stiffness, increased appetite, and abnormal bowel habits.

-Migraines in children can be less frequently associated with an aura which develops gradually and resolves completely within few hours.
+Migraines in children can be less frequently associated with an aura which develops gradually and resolves completely within a few hours.

 An aura is a reversible neurological disturbance involving the visual, sensory, motor or speech functions.
 The most common are visual aura or field scotoma, followed by sensory tingling in the hands, feet or face.
-The motor weakness of one side of the body before a migraine can be sporadic or familial hemiplegic migraine.
+The motor weakness of one side of the body before a migraine can be a sporadic or familial hemiplegic migraine.